ryanmillergm/whether_sweater/README.md

 The app is deployed at https://whether-a-sweater.herokuapp.com/.

 This project was part of Turing School of Software & Design's Back End Engineering program.
-See project spec [here](https://backend.turing.io/module3/projects/sweater_weather).
-It was completed in 7 days by Ryan Miller.
-This is a backend project built using Ruby on Rails.
+I This is a backend project built using Ruby on Rails.

 View the project at https://backend.turing.io/module3/projects/sweater_weather.